“A sleek, sophisticated hotel in the chic Salamanca district, with 19th-century features and a hip cocktail bar”

 - Satellite TV

-The hotel restaurant buzzes with activity every day of the week.
-One wall is decorated with torn-out pages of the F. Scott Fitzgerald novel after which it's named; tall windows, oversized potted plants, booth seating and an iron partition give off a New York bistro vibe.
+The hotel restaurant La Parrilla del Pimiento Verde buzzes with activity every day of the week.
+Tall windows, wall-climbing plants and an iron partition give off a peaceful garden vibe.

-The small but well-thought-through lunch and dinner menu focuses on Mediterranean classics.
-We loved the ossobucco lasagne and wickedly creamy burrata starter, stuffed inside a giant, juicy tomato.
-Pre- and post-meal cocktails are also a big deal here, with Fran Camino (one of Madrid’s mixologists du jour) at the helm of the adjoining 20s-inspired bar - the concoctions on offer include the likes of vodka with strawberry and balsamic vinegar, and a spicy Thai red daiquiri.
+The well-thought-through lunch and dinner menu focuses on classic Spanish cuisine - opt for one of the stews if you want to try something truly traditional.
+Pre- and post-meal cocktails are also a big deal here, with an adjoining 20s-inspired bar offering inventive drinks such as vodka with strawberry and balsamic vinegar, or a spicy Thai red daiquiri.

 For breakfast, the hotel breaks away from the standard buffet and instead offers a pick 'n’ mix menu split into 3 sections: pastries, toasts (with a choice of mashed avocado, tomato and olive oil, or butter and homemade jams), and cheese and meat platters.
 Eggs with salmon, ham, sausage or bacon are available, too.